Avg. treatment time

 Book an emergency dental appointment with your dentist as soon as possible.
 In the meantime, use a cold compress on the outside of the mouth over the affected area.
+Do not scrub the tooth.
 Use over-the-counter painkillers if the pain is excessive.

 Use dental floss to try to remove the object yourself.
 Do not use anything sharp to try to remove the object, sharp objects can scratch the gums or even the surface of the tooth.

-If the object cannot be removed at home, book an appointment with your dentist.
+This situation can be resolved at home.
+In the event that the object cannot be removed at home, book an emergency dental appointment with your dentist.

 See your dentist as soon as possible.